Olympics-Brazil calls for Tokyo Games to be pushed back to 2021

 "It’s clear that right now maintaining the games for this year will impede this dream from being fully realised.”
 The COB stressed it still had full confidence in the IOC but said a move was the best solution.

-“The IOC has gone through immense problems before, with the episodes that ended in the cancellation of the Games in 1916 and 1940, because of the world wars, and the boycotts of Moscow 1980 and Los Angeles 1984,” Wanderley said in a statement posted on the COB website.
+“The IOC has gone through immense problems before, with the episodes that ended in the cancellation of the Games in 1916 and 1940 and 1944, because of the world wars, and the boycotts of Moscow 1980 and Los Angeles 1984,” Wanderley said in a statement posted on the COB website.
 "They knew how to overcome these obstacles and the Olympic flame is stronger than ever.”

 Brazil hosted the last summer Olympics in Rio de Janeiro in 2016.
 The South American nation had its best ever performance, finishing 13th in the medals table with seven golds, six silvers and six bronzes.